romeerez/orchid-orm/packages/docs/src/guide/orm-relation-queries.md

 `connectOrCreate` options will try to find a record to connect with, and it will create the record if not found.

-This is also supported when inserting multiple records.
+This is also supported when creating multiple records.

 `belongsTo` and `hasOne` relations are accepting object `{ where: ..., create ... }`: